PrateekMinhas09/PrateekMinhas09/README.md

 - 👋 Hi, I’m @PrateekMinhas09
-- 👀 I’m interested in developing applications , games , websites , UI/UX
+- 👀 I’m interested in A SHIT TON OF THINGS
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...